-The time needed to complete and file this form and related schedules will vary depending on individual circumstances.
-The estimated average times are:
+The time needed to complete and file this form will vary depending on individual circumstances.
+The average estimated time is:

-Form Recordkeeping Learning about the law or the form Preparing the form and sending the form to the IRS
+Form 706-GS(T) Schedule A Recordkeeping 40 min.
+13 min.
+Learning about the law or the form 29 min.

-706GS(T) 40 min.
-28 min.
-32 min.
-20 min.

-Schedule A 13 min.
 17 min.
+Preparing the form 32 min.
 38 min.
+Copying, assembling, and sending the form to the IRS 20 min.
 20 min.
 Schedule B 13 min.
 4 min.
 20 min.
 20 min.

-If you have comments concerning the accuracy of these time estimates or suggestions for making these forms more simple, we would be happy to hear from you.
-You can write to both the Internal Revenue Service, Washington, DC 20224, Attention: IRS Reports Clearance Officer, T:FP; and the Office of Management and Budget, Paperwork Reduction Project (1545-1145), Washington, DC 20503.
-DO NOT send the tax form to either of these offices.
+If you have comments concerning the accuracy of these estimates or suggestions for making this form simpler, we would be happy to hear from you.
+You can write to the Tax Forms Committee, Western Area Distribution Center, Rancho Cordova, CA 95743-0001.
+DO NOT send the form to this address.
 Instead, see Where To File below.